 #5 – NYSE Arca

-The NYSA Arca options offer a trading platform which blends a traditional open outcry trading floor with electronic trading technology, offering to trade in options contracts on Domestic stocks, American Depository Receipts (ADRs), broad-based industry and sector indices and also exchange-traded products (ETPs).
+The NYSA Arca options offer a trading platform that blends a traditional open outcry trading floor Trading Floor Trading Floor is a place where traders buy and sell shares, fixed income securities, commodities, foreign exchange, bonds, options, etc. It is the market segment in which dealers trade financial instruments in various exchanges, for example, Bombay Stock Exchange (BSE) and the New York Stock Exchange (NYSE).with electronic trading technology, offering to trade in options contracts on Domestic stocks, American Depository Receipts (ADRs), broad-based industry and sector indices, and also exchange-traded products (ETPs).

-NYSE Arca Options offers a time-price priority trading model and an anonymous, flat and open market structure.
+NYSE Arca Options offers a time-price priority trading model and an anonymous, flat, and open market structure.
 The exchange operates a maker/taker pricing model, charging a fee for liquidity-removing trades and providing a rebate for liquidity-adding transactions.
-Trades are guaranteed, centrally cleared and margined by the Options Clearing Corporation (OCC).
-Their liquidity fee/rebate structure is similar to other electronic communication networks whereby charges for removing liquidity from their books is $3 per 1000 shares and addition of liquidity is $2 for every 1000 shares.
+Trades are guaranteed, centrally cleared, and margined by the Options Clearing Corporation (OCC).
+Their liquidity fee/rebate structure is similar to other electronic communication networks whereby charges for removing liquidity from their books are $3 per 1000 shares, and the addition of liquidity is $2 for every 1000 shares.

 #6 – International Securities Exchange (ISE)